TheCompletionsGroup/TCTUserManual/manuscript/CheckSheetTemplate.md

 A check sheet is a list of checks to be performed and signed off by appropriately skilled discplines to ensure that all equipment has been constructed or tested to quality and safety standards.

-A check sheet **template** is a generic check sheet that is later autopopulated with specific information, such as system, sub system, and tag number.
+A check sheet **template** is a generic check sheet that is later autopopulated with specific information (using [*Document Fields*](#Documents)), such as system, sub system, and tag number.
 Generally, each template is used for a certain type of equipment or test, for example, one template may be used to check a type of compressor, whereas another may be used to check pressure transmitters.

 Note: Only **.docx** (Microsoft Word) files can be used as check sheet templates.